andyw8/andyw8.github.io/_posts/2020-03-15-cron-scaling-rails.markdown

 will be idle most of the time.
 On a large site, you could be spending thousands of extra dollars per month.
 Or if you don't sufficiently provision, then you risk crashing your site.

-This risk is often exacerbated by the nature of schedule jobs.
+This risk is often exacerbated by the nature of scheduled jobs.
 A web request typically lasts only for a few seconds at most.
 But a job may run for a much longer period, causing a large spike in memory use.